JaKooLit/Fedora-Hyprland/README.md

 > Auto start of Hyprland after login (no SDDM or GDM or any login managers)
 - This was disabled a few days ago.
 (19 May 2024).
 This was because some users, after they used the Distro-Hyprland scripts with other DE (gnome-wayland or plasma-wayland), if they choose to login into gnome-wayland for example, Hyprland is starting.
 - to avoid this, I disabled it.
 You can re-enable again by editing `~/.zprofile` .
 Remove all the # on the first lines

+- Note that Fedora 39 and older, waybar was not updated.
+Hyprland and older waybar build than 0.10.3, you will have no workspace

 #### 🫥 Improving performance for Older Nvidia Cards using driver 470
   - [`SEE HERE`](https://github.com/JaKooLit/Hyprland-Dots/discussions/123#discussion-6035205)